 Today, Lynne is a 2020 member of the Forbes Agency Council and repeatedly receives awards for her innovative leadership in marketing and public relations.
-In 2019, she was recognized by MichBusiness as a Marketing & PR Prophet, and in 2018 Crain’s Detroit Business named Lynne a Notable Woman in Marketing.
+In 2019, she was recognized by MichBusiness as a Marketing & PR Prophet, and in 2018 Crain’s Detroit Business named her a Notable Woman in Marketing.

 A Fulbright Specialist, Lynne graduated from University of Michigan (BA, Communications/English) and Goddard College (MFA, Writing).
 In 2018, she completed the Goldman Sachs 10,000 Small Businesses Entrepreneurship Certification.
-Lynne is the mother of four teenagers, I live with my husband and a rotating cast of my amazing grown children in Huntington Woods, Michigan.
+She is the mother of four teenagers, I live with my husband and a rotating cast of my amazing grown children in Huntington Woods, Michigan.

 Vickie Thompson-Sandy, CEO, The Buckeye Ranch